alex-stew/homework-task2/README.md

     ~without excessive use of media queries
            BONUS
             +sticky footer
-            +use sub col and sub rows on portfolio page
+            +use sub col and sub rows on the portfolio page

-I first approached this by wire-framing out each of the page designs in my notebook to give me an opportuity to think about style, design flow - and probably most importantly which layout structures would be needed.
-Particularly useful for understading my grid strucutre whhere it would be used.
+I first approached this by wire-framing out each of the page designs in my notebook to allow me to think about style, design flow - and probably most importantly, which layout structures would be needed.
+This process is particularly useful, in understanding my grid structure better, and where it would be used.

-The great thing about a resource such as bootstrap is that thhey hhave many avaliable classes desinged with responsive page elements very much as thhe number 1 priority.
-In todays day and age you really ca't design websites withhout consdierig hhow they will act and perform whhen viewed on a mobile device - as most content that is avaliable in the ecosphere is consumed.
+The great thing about a resource such as bootstrap is that they have many available classes designed with responsive page elements very much as the top priority.
+In today's day and age, you can't design websites without considering how they will act and perform when viewed on a mobile device - as most content that is available in the ecosphere is consumed.

-Committing - i found myself getting stuck withh certain page elements which meant that i spennt a long period of time trying different solutions without committing my exact chhanges, as most did not result in a solution.
+Committing - I found myself getting stuck with certain page elements which meant that I spent a long time trying different solutions without committing my exact changes, as most did not result in a solution.